-Moreover, a big thank you to all of the Watts Rising project partners for sharing so much primary data with the evaluation team, as well as for reviewing the content in this report for accuracy.
-Namely, we'd like to acknowledge the following contributors: Ivory Chambeshi, Michael Cummings, Jose Hernandez, Katrina Kubicek, and Ava Post Koo.
+And a big thank you to all of the Watts Rising project partners for sharing so much primary data with the evaluation team, as well as for reviewing the content in this report for accuracy.
+Namely, we'd like to acknowledge the following contributors: Ivory Chambeshi and Katrina Kubicek.

-Finally, yet importantly, the authors also acknowledge the Gabrielino and Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, Southern Channel Islands), and recognize that their displacement has enabled the flourishing of UCLA.
+Finally and importantly, as a land grant institution, the authors also acknowledge the Gabrielino and Tongva peoples as the traditional land caretakers of Tovaangar (Los Angeles basin, Southern Channel Islands), and recognize that their displacement has enabled the flourishing of UCLA.